garfix/nli-go/doc/manual/knowledge-engineer/config.md

 This structure maps database names to URI's.
 This way we can talk to Sparql just like a relational database, with relations like 'spouse' ans 'description'.
 But when the actual Sparql query is created, these relations are turned into URI's.

-Each of the fact bases can have the properties 'map', 'names', 'stats', 'entities':
+Each of the fact bases can have the properties 'map', 'names', 'entities':

 #### map